KoreTeknology/Quadraphonic-Plugins-for-VCV-Rack/README.md

 - **How to make a new Module**, an advanced tutorial on the Quadratrack mixer development
 - **How to use/test your new module in VCV Rack**, a complete manual of using VCV Rack and testing modules process

+At any time, you can refer to the Summary page to access tutorial parts : [Summary](https://github.com/KoreTeknology/Quadraphonic-Plugins-for-VCV-Rack/blob/master/Documentation/summary.md)

 ---

 ## Modules Builds